 Each year, the Leeds, Grenville & Lanark District Health Unit holds low-cost clinics which are open to all residents of Leeds, Grenville and Lanark.
 One of these clinics is usually held at the Augusta Township Public Works Garage at 5328 Algonquin Road each September.
 We encourage people that may have numerous pets bring their cats and dogs to these clinics.
-Keep checking our website or our Facebook page closer to September for more information.
+Keep checking our website and/or our Facebook page closer to September for more information.

 Cruelty to any animal is not tolerated in Ontario.
 If you think an animal is in distress or is being abused, call 1-833-9-ANIMAL (264625).
 You can also visit the Province’s website for more information.